DA – Discover Aerospace

-MIT’s AeroAstro Department invites you to join us for, an introduction to aeronautics and astronautics at MIT.
+MIT’s AeroAstro Department invites you to join us for Discover Aerospace, an introduction to aeronautics and astronautics.
 First, you’ll learn basic rocket design, then you’ll work with amazing DA mentors to design, build, and test your own rocket.
-You’ll visit our space and aviation research labs and a local startup; discover unique opportunities for undergraduate research; learn about the Course 16 major and receive advice from current students and faculty.
-Note: part of this program is subject to change.
+You’ll visit our space and aviation research labs and a local startup; discover unique opportunities for undergraduate research; catch a movie or sail the Charles River; learn about the Course 16 major and receive advice from current students and faculty.

 - What would you say is the biggest hurdle to traveling to the nearest possibly habitable planet in another solar system (~12 light years away), and how do you think we can overcome it?